 Rezoning applications are required when land use being proposed is not permitting under existing zoning.
 Applications may be used to amend the text of an existing zone or to change the zone categorization altogether.

-Contact Development Services to book a pre-application meeting or refer to the Rezoning and OCP Amendment Process Guide for more information.
+Contact Development Services to schedule a pre-application meeting or refer to the Rezoning and OCP Amendment Process Guide for more information.

 Depending on the nature of a project, a development permit may be required.
 Permits are needed for a variety of purposes including, but not limited to, the following:

-- Examining the form and character of a new commercial building.
+- Examining the form and character of a new development.

-- Assessing the ecological impact of a development in environmentally sensitive, riparian areas.
+- Assessing the environmental impact of a development in an environmentally sensitive or potentially hazardous area.